brick/math/README.md

 ### Division & rounding modes

+#### BigInteger

+Dividing a `BigInteger` always returns the *quotient* of the division:

+    echo BigInteger::of(1000)->dividedBy(3); // 333

+You can get the remainder of the division with the `remainder()` method:

+    echo BigInteger::of(1000)->remainder(3); // 1

+You can also get both the quotient and the remainder in a single method call:

+    list ($quotient, $remainder) = BigInteger::of(1000)->divideAndRemainder(3);

+#### BigDecimal

-When dividing numbers, if the remainder of the division if not zero, the result needs to be rounded up or down.
-By default, the library assumes that rounding is unnecessary, and throws an exception if the remainder of the division is not zero:
+When dividing a `BigDecimal`, if the number cannot be represented at the requested scale, the result needs to be rounded up or down.
+By default, the library assumes that rounding is unnecessary, and throws an exception if rouding was in fact necessary:

-    BigInteger::of(7)->dividedBy(2); // throws an ArithmeticException
+    BigDecimal::of('1000.0')->dividedBy(3); // throws an ArithmeticException

 In that case, you need to explicitly provide a rounding mode:

-    echo BigInteger::of(7)->dividedBy(2, RoundingMode::DOWN); // 3
+    echo BigDecimal::of('1000.0')->dividedBy(3, RoundingMode::DOWN); // 333.3
-    echo BigInteger::of(7)->dividedBy(2, RoundingMode::UP); // 4
+    echo BigDecimal::of('1000.0')->dividedBy(3, RoundingMode::UP); // 333.4

-When dividing a `BigDecimal`, you can also specify the scale of the result:
+By default, the result has the same scale as the number, but you can also specify a different scale:

     echo BigDecimal::of(3)->dividedBy(11, RoundingMode::UP, 2); // 0.28
     echo BigDecimal::of(3)->dividedBy(11, RoundingMode::DOWN, 6); // 0.272727